Blog

 Selection Process

 Applications will be reviewed by the Council members using a combination of rubric scoring and group discussion.
-The Council will develop their recommendations for grant awards, with final approval provided by our President and CEO.
+The Council will develop its recommendations for grant awards, with final approval provided by our President & CEO.
 Grant award notifications will go out in August 2026.

 While the SYC adult advisors support the process, decision-making power for the grant recommendations ultimately lies with the Council members.